 NSW Government Community Service Award frequently asked questions

-The award is administered by the NSW Department of Premier and Cabinet through its Protocol and Community Engagement unit.
+The award is administered by the NSW Department of Premier and Cabinet through its Premier’s Protocol Unit.

 Nominations can be submitted by a NSW State Member of Parliament for community work performed principally within their electorate.
 Each Member of Parliament is entitled to present two NSW Government Community Service Awards per calendar year.